Oil production and smuggling in the Islamic State: ISIL oil production as a military target

 After initial Russian airstrikes against oil smuggling trucks and tankers, ISIL changed its system to prevent the formation of long queues.
-Russian airstrikes proved to be particularly effective which resulted in the destruction of an estimated 209 ISIL-held Syrian oil facilities and over 2,000 petroleum transport equipments from October 2015 to the time of the withdrawal of Russian forces in mid-March 2016.
+Russian airstrikes proved to be particularly effective which resulted in the destruction of an estimated 209 ISIL-held Syrian oil facilities and over 2,000 petroleum transport equipment pieces from October 2015 to the time of the withdrawal of Russian forces in mid-March 2016.

 A report at the end of December 2015 indicated that ISIL was starting to have financial problems due to lower oil revenues resulting in lower salaries for foreign fighters and higher prices for electricity and oil in Raqqa.
 A shortage of oil within ISIL-controlled territories had resulted in energy shortages with less electricity and water becoming available.
 Also, smuggling of oil had decreased as it had become more dangerous and less lucrative.

 A 2016 analysis of ISIL's response to the air strikes on the oil infrastructure indicated the development of multiple tiny makeshift refineries in oil fields under their control.
 These micro-refineries consisted of a pit to store crude and a portable metal furnace to distill it into fuel.
 The operation was dirty and relatively inefficient but harder to destroy.
 According to Stratfor income from oil had declined to about $20 million a month (March 2016).